Roger-ODonnell/Rock-History-Quiz-PP2/README.md

 <ul>
   <li>I will use good css practice and media queries to handle all device screen types.</li>
   <li>I will use adobe color to match up a nice color scheme to maintain a theme.</li>
+  <li>The user will have fun playing through the quiz with no interrupting erros or slow responses</li>
 </ul>

 <h3>How will I achieve my goals?</h3>
 <ul>
   <li>I will use complimenting colors to achieve easy on the eye's navigation</li>
   <li>I Will make all pages responsive to allow viewing on any device</li>
+  <li>I will make interesting and fun questions to keep the user playing and enjoying the quiz</li>
+  <li>I will use proper js practice to allow responsive input and data return</li>
 </ul>

 <a href="#top">Back to top</a>